The Ultimate Big Sur Day Trip Itinerary

 Alternatively, if you prefer a campervan or RV, then I suggest browsing on Outdoorsy which offers a huge selection of choices.

-Driving from San Francisco to Big Sur will take approximately 3-3.5 hours one way.
-While this makes a Big Sur day trip technically possible, it will lead to a long day of driving and might make you feel rushed between stops – something you don’t want to happen when enjoying the beauty of this region!
+If you’re coming from the Bay Area, driving from San Francisco to Big Sur will take approximately 3-3.5 hours one way.
+While this makes a day trip technically possible, it will lead to a long day of driving and might make you feel rushed between stops – something you don’t want to happen when enjoying the beauty of this region!

-I, therefore, recommend travellers who want to drive down to Big Sur from San Francisco, spend one night in Monterey or Carmel so they don’t need to rush through all the attractions in this region and also get time to explore these two towns.
+I, therefore, recommend travellers who want to visit from San Francisco to spend one night in in the Monterey Bay area so they don’t need to rush through all the attractions in this region and also get time to explore these two towns.

 If you insist on only spending one day in Big Sur, then there is an option to take a guided tour from San Francisco.
-This tour available on Viator includes transport from your hotel and covers a number of the best attractions in Big Sur and Monterey.
+This guided day tour includes transport from your hotel and covers a number of the best attractions.

 Cannery Row in Monterey